-3. Workers’ compensation laws do not require that you submit to an FCE; however, the employer may require the evaluation as a condition of your continuing employment at the time you are released from medical care or reach MMI.
+An FCE consists of a series of physical tests and activities used to determine your permanent physical restrictions.
+The FCE can last from one to six hours.
+Workers’ compensation laws do not require that you submit to an FCE; however, the employer might require the evaluation as a condition of your continuing employment at the time you are released from medical care or reach MMI.

 You will receive a written notice entitled “General Admission of Liability” that provides written proof that you were injured on the job.

 Example: A truck driver, while working, is injured by a non-employee who drives through a red light and causes an accident that injures the truck driver.
-The truck driver can be entitled to workers’ compensation and may also have a personal injury claim against the at-fault non-employee.
+The truck driver can be entitled to workers’ compensation and could also have a personal injury claim against the at-fault non-employee.

-Example: If a construction worker employed by company A is run-over by a cement truck operated by a subcontractor employed by company B, it may be possible to bring a lawsuit against company B.
+Example: If a construction worker employed by company A is run over by a cement truck operated by a subcontractor employed by company B, it may be possible to bring a lawsuit against company B.

-Example: A fire fighter who, during a fire, is pulling water hoses, climbing ladders, running up and down stairs, or performing other such duties that result in overexertion, who then goes home and suffers a heart attack, is covered under workers’ compensation laws.
+Example: A firefighter who, during a fire, is pulling water hoses, climbing ladders, running up and down stairs, or performing other such duties that result in overexertion, who then goes home and suffers a heart attack, is covered under workers’ compensation laws.

 Under Colorado law, injured workers cannot sue their employers for injuries sustained at work.
 You would have to claim against a workers’ compensation insurance policy.

-You should report your injury immediately, even if you aren’t sure about the seriousness of it.
+You should report your injury immediately, even if you are not sure about the seriousness of it.
 Also, be sure to keep a hard copy of your notification in case there are any problems during the claims process.
 For more on reporting workplace injuries read the post, “Should I Report My Work Related Injury?”

 If you want to know about the first steps you should take after being injured, read “Decoding Work Comp: First Steps for a Work Injury”.

-If you are too injured to come to the office, our attorneys are still able to accommodate your legal needs by conducting phone conferences or meeting you at another location (for example a hospital where you are being treated).
+If you are too injured to come to the office, our workers’ compensation attorneys are still able to accommodate your legal needs by conducting phone conferences or meeting you at another location (for example a hospital where you are being treated).